cmurray187/cmurray187.github.io/_posts/2020-7-23-Herring RNA QC Pilot.md

 comments: true
 ---

 I sent 16 larvae (one per replicare tank) to UW's Functional Genomics Core for a pilot RNA extraction and QC.
-The extraction was completed by Dr. Sengkeo Srinouanprachanh.
+The extraction was completed by Dr. Sengkeo Srinouanprachanh on 7/2/2020.

 RNA extracted using Zymo RNA Mini Kit.
 QC done using Eukaryote Total RNA Pico in Agilent 2100 bioanalyzer.